khac/LightGBM/docs/Installation-Guide.rst

 It is worth compiling the 32-bit version only in very rare special cases involving environmental limitations.
 The 32-bit version is slow and untested, so use it at your own risk and don't forget to adjust some of the commands below when installing.

-By default, instructions below will produce a shared library and an executable command-line interface.
+By default, instructions below will produce a shared library file and an executable file with command-line interface.
 You can add ``-DBUILD_CLI=OFF`` to CMake flags to disable the executable compilation.

 If you need to build a static library instead of a shared one, you can add ``-DBUILD_STATIC_LIB=ON`` to CMake flags.